Dear readers of ADxS.org, please forgive the disruption.

 • Headache

-• Particularly intense and persistent exhaustion after exertion
+• Particularly intense and persistent fatigue after exertion

-CFS, like other inflammatory disorders, often occurs as a result of severe viral infections, e.g., following Epstein-Barr or XMRV.
-These are thought to upset the immune system in conjunction with the stress response system that models it.
-Elevated levels of proinflammatory cytokines have been found, e.g., IL-6 or TNF-alpha, suggesting subtle chronic inflammatory processes.
-IL-6 triggers symptoms of exhaustion.56
+CFS, like other inflammatory disorders, often occurs as a result of severe viral infections, e.g. after Epstein-Barr or XMRV.
+It is suspected that these infections unbalance the immune system in conjunction with the stress response system that models it.
+Elevated levels of pro-inflammatory cytokines, e.g. IL-6 or TNF-alpha, have been found, indicating subtle chronic inflammatory processes.
+IL-6 triggers symptoms of fatigue.56

-In CFS, the cortisol awakening response (CAR) (only in women) and basal cortisol levels are decreased.56 CAR is particularly pronounced in early sexual abuse.56
+In CFS, the cortisol awakening response (CAR) (only in women) and the basal cortisol level are reduced.56 The CAR is particularly pronounced in early sexual abuse.56

-One study found normal basal cortisol levels and cortisol awakening responses in CFS, but increased and prolonged cortisol suppression to decreased dexamethasone administration of 0.5 mg.58 In dexamethasone testing, administration of 1 mg DEX is common.
+One study found normal basal cortisol levels and cortisol awakening responses in CFS, but increased and prolonged cortisol suppression in response to a reduced dexamethasone dose of 0.5 mg.58 In the dexamethasone test, an administration of 1 mg DEX is usual.

-In CFS, an increased sensitivity of the adrenal cortex to ACTH with a concomitant cortisol response limited in magnitude has been described.59
+In CFS, an increased sensitivity of the adrenal cortex to ACTH with a simultaneously limited cortisol response has been described.59

-Fatigue could be explained by central activation of proinflammatory cytokines.
-Named are:60
+Fatigue could be explained by a central activation of pro-inflammatory cytokines.
+The following are mentioned:60

 • Interleukin 1ß (IL-1ß)